Analytic understanding of the resonant nature of Kozai Lidov Cycles with a precessing quadrupole potential: Analytic Solution

-The extremal values of the eccentricity obtained from $j_z$ and $C_k$ are plotted (on a semi-log $1-e$ plot) as red dashed curves in the upper panel of Fig. \ref{fig:delta_and_jz_one_minus_e_alpha_0.01_ez_0.98}.
-As can be seen, the analytical solution captures the long term evolution of the oscillations to an excellent approximation compared to the numerical integration of Eqs. \ref{eq:secular_equations}. \paragraph{Discussion}
+The extremal values of the eccentricity obtained from $j_z$ and $C_K$ are plotted (on a semi-log $1-e$ plot) as red dashed curves in the upper panel of Fig. \ref{fig:delta_and_jz_one_minus_e_alpha_0.01_ez_0.98}.
+As can be seen in the left panel, the analytical solution captures the long term evolution of the oscillations to an excellent approximation compared to the numerical integration of Eqs. \ref{eq:secular_equations}.